Welcome to Our Practice

 IMPORTANT NOTICE - CORONAVIRUS

-Your GP practice is open and if you need to see your GP, please ring us on 0151 944 1066 or contact us using eConsult via the pop-up below.
-Click here to see our opening hours
+Your GP practice is open and if you need to see your GP, please ring us first on 0151 944 1066 or contact us using eConsult via the pop-up below.
+The GP will then assess if a face-to-face appointment is required.
+Click here to see our opening hours.

 You can also call NHS 111.
 Please do not come to the surgery unless you have an appointment.